 This felt normal, really.
 However, what was troubling as a grown-up was a disturbing criminal depravity that apparently many knew, but no one acknowledged.
 Beneath the guise of religion or “Jesus loves me” was an undeniable underbelly of the powerful preying on the vulnerable.

-The stories would ring true w/o putting lives before predators, predator enablers, labelers (“forever doomed, damaged”), or some helpers that use victimization for endless capital growth (rippling trauma for eternal co-dependency down through generations, some would say).
+The stories would ring true without putting lives before predators, predator enablers, labelers (“forever doomed, damaged”), or some helpers that use victimization for endless capital growth (rippling trauma for eternal co-dependency down through generations, some would say).

-Novelists use stories for social discourse & change.
+Novelists use stories for social discourse and change.
 Dickens shed light on debtors’ prisons & children.
 Anna Sewell inspired kindness for man & beast.
 Anne of Green Gables by L.M.
 Montgomery transformed adoption from servitude to loving a child.
 These informed my writing.

-My professional network of friends read & critiqued my manuscript: from medicine, education, religion, law, science, business, etc. They had witnessed some of what they read in the novel.
+My professional network of friends read and critiqued my manuscript: from medicine, education, religion, law, science, business, etc. They had witnessed some of what they read in the novel.
 They made suggestions for clarification.
 The novel was tweaked & ready for publication.

-After his read of "Legal Grounds", a books editor of a local newspaper told me, “Be encouraged as more of these types of novels-as-witnesses are published.
+After his read of Legal Grounds, a books editor of a local newspaper told me, “Be encouraged as more of these types of novels-as-witnesses are published.
 Those writers are not your competition.
 You are a cohort that stands together to inform.
 This happens.
 What will we do?”

-So, dear readers & writers, what have you observed, heard, experienced, & read?
+So, dear readers and writers, what have you observed, heard, experienced, & read?
 Pray tell, what eye-openers have you to reveal in the safe pages of a book?
 What we see and do not say.
 That's a novel, that's a book.